Orange County - Museum Directory

 Newbury Historical Society is a 501-3c organization, managed by a 9 member Board of Directors.
 Base of operations is a renovated former one-room schoolhouse, where collections are stored, and offers a museum-type display.

-Hours and Admission: Visitors by appointment or during Open Houses (third Sundays) in summer months.
+Hours and Admission: By request or Open Houses

 Randolph Historical Society